gdgenchev/Chat-Server/README.md

 Programming:

+    1. GUI
+       - Swing
+    2. Info for online users and chat room
+       - Updating whenever a client connects/leaves/creates a room/deletes a room.
-    1. Support receiving private messages and group messages at the same time.
+    3. Support receiving private messages and group messages at the same time.
        - Background thread(ReceiverBroadcaster) for receiving messages
          whose task is to broadcast the message to all the receivers, which are responsible for updating the UI in the EDT.

 ![ScreenShot](/image/img.jpg)